What can a landlord keep from your deposit?

 Your landlord cannot keep your money just because they find out you had a pet.

-But they can make deposit deductions if your pet causes damage.
+But they can take money from your deposit if your pet causes damage.

 Leaving a fixed term tenancy early

-If you leave without agreement or using a break clause, you are still responsible for rent.
+If you leave without agreement or do not use a break clause, you are still responsible for rent.

 Your landlord could keep your deposit to cover rent until either: